shrutiroy203/Hotel-Booking-Cancellation-Prediction/index.md

 <img src="Screen Shot 2021-03-09 at 5.38.19 PM.png" class="img-responsive" alt="">

-When I came across this data, the first thought that I had was: is there a way to pre-emptively identify if a user is going to cancel their booking?
+When I came across the booking [data](https://www.sciencedirect.com/science/article/pii/S2352340918315191), the first thought that I had was: is there a way to pre-emptively identify if a user is going to cancel their booking?
 This can help hotel/BnB owners save a lot of money and utilities!

 ### Any data science project consists of four steps: